• Free shipping on all orders

 Temperament: Calm, affectionate, docile

 One of the more stunning rabbit breeds you’ll come across—especially this large—is the Silver Fox Rabbit.
-These creatures look absolutely gorgeous with their various coat colors, all decorated with a distinctive, silvery pattern.
+These creatures look gorgeous with their various coat colors, all decorated with a distinctive, silvery pattern.
 They are easy to keep and maintain and can even be trained due to their high intelligence.
 They are perfect for families of all ages and types, including children, seniors, and first-time owners.

 Silver Fox Rabbit Breed Characteristics